SaudQ19/Repo-Intel/README.md

 # Repo-Intel — Repository Intelligence Platform

-> An agentic AI backend that **understands your codebase**.
+> An agentic AI platform that **understands your codebase**.
 Point it at any GitHub repository, and it indexes, semantically searches, reviews PRs, diagnoses issues, and generates architecture documentation — all driven by a stateful multi-agent LangGraph pipeline.
 > Understanding unfamiliar codebases is slow and expensive.
 Repo-Intel eliminates that friction by treating your entire repository as a queryable knowledge base.
 Instead of reading files manually, you ask questions, get answers grounded in the actual code, and receive automated PR/issue analysis — all through a single FastAPI-powered agentic backend.

 ---